hamdizubir/kitani-test/README.md

+# Developer's Note

+I already tried to use a dynamic API key, but the register API returns "The requested URL was not found on the server.".
+So that's why i used a static one.

+This is a react web app, to start the project please follow the instruction below

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+Firstly, install all the package by running:

+### `npm install`

 In the project directory, you can run: